 The NHS offers guidelines for physical activity for over 65s here.

 How to Stay Fit and Healthy in your 70s and Over

 We all age at different rates, and while you might find you’re still able to be relatively active in your 70s, someone else may find it more of a stretch.
 If this is the case, check out your local area for group classes for older people.

 A chair-based exercise class is a great way to keep your joints moving, and you might even make a new friend along the way.
-If you live in a remote area or can’t get to a class – check out YouTube for short exercise classes like this one.
+If you live in a remote area or can’t get to a class – check out YouTube for short exercise classes.